2023-04-22 10:00:24

 The Samu’s home response time, let’s not forget, is on average 13 minutes to deal with a cardiac arrest.
 One can therefore quite imagine that with a home defibrillator, a certain number of patients would have benefited greatly from it.

 Such devices can be very expensive and in some cases would not always be very useful.
-Thus, according to the New York Times, a significant number of victims of cardiac arrest, although equipped, could not be saved.
+Thus, according to the New York Times, a significant number of victims of cardiac arrest, although equipped, might not be saved.
 How to explain this situation ?
 Do these elements call into question the usefulness of home defibrillators?

 To answer this question, we must take into account several realities, it seems to me.